emiliasato/ecommerce-analysis/README.md

 How can Olist improve it's profit?

 ### 1.2 Who is Olist?
-Olist is a leading e-commerce service that connects small businesses from all over Brazil to main marketplaces channels.
-Those merchants are able to sell their products through the Olist store and ship them diretly to the customers using Olist logistics parterns.
+Olist provides a leading e-commerce service connects small businesses across Brazil to major marketplaces, enabling them to sell products through the Olist store and ship via partner logistics.
+After a purchase, sellers are notified to fulfill orders, and customers receive a satisfaction survey once the product is delivered or the delivery date passes.

-After a customer purchases the product from Olist Store, the seller gets notified to fulfill that order.
-Once the customer receives the product, or the estimated delivery date is due, the customer gets a satisfaction survey by email where he can give a note for the purchase experience and write down some comments.

-Olist charges sellers a monthly subscription fee and a sales fee for each orders.
+Olist charges sellers a monthly subscription and a fee per order.

 ### 1.3 Dataset